-- Unwelcome sexual advances, requests for sexual favors and other verbal or physical conduct of a sexual nature when: - Submission to such conduct is made either explicitly or implicitly a term or condition of an individual's employment or education; - Submission to or reject of such conduct by an individual is used as the basis for employment of education -related decisions affecting such an individual; or - Such conduct is sufficiently severe or pervasive that is has the effect, intended or unintended, of unreasonably interfering with an individual's work or academic performance because it has created an intimidating, hostile, or offensive environment and would have such an effect on a reasonable person of that individual's status.
+- Unwelcome\ sexual advances, requests for sexual favors and other verbal or physical conduct of a sexual nature when: - Submission to such conduct is made either explicitly or implicitly a term or condition of an individual's employment or education; - Submission to or reject of such conduct by an individual is used as the basis for employment of education -related decisions affecting such an individual; or - Such conduct is sufficiently severe or pervasive that is has the effect, intended or unintended, of unreasonably interfering with an individual's work or academic performance because it has created an intimidating, hostile, or offensive environment and would have such an effect on a reasonable person of that individual's status.

-Employee conduct directed towards a student - whether unwelcome or welcome - can constitute sexual harassment under OAR.
+\Employee conduct directed towards a student - whether unwelcome or welcome - can constitute sexual harassment under OAR.

-There are two confidential resources to discuss reporting options: Center Against Rape and Domestic Violence (CARDV) provides 24/7 confidential crisis response at 541-754-0110 or 800-927-0197, OSU Interpersonal Violence Support Services at 541-737-2131, and OSU Survivor Advocacy Resource Center at 541-737-7604.
+There are two confidential resources to discuss reporting options: Center for Advocacy, Prevention & Education (CAPE) at 541-737-2030 and Center Against Rape and Domestic Violence (CARDV) provides 24/7 confidential crisis response at 541-754-0110 or 800-927-0197